jakeleyhr/GetVISTA/README.md

 128017 128280 exon
 128281 135934 UTR
 ```
 Bear in mind that this file won't work as an input to mVISTA, because the annotation coordinates have to match the fasta file and having negative coordinates or coordinates greater than the total sequence length will result in an error.
 However, this option can be useful to see the number of features that are cut off in the default output.
+It's worth noting that the results using the **-nocut** option match the output you get from using the Ensembl website's export data tool, which then often has to be manually curated to fit the sequence in order for the mVISTA analysis to run successfully.
+In this regard, the default mode of this module (without **-nocut**) represents another incentive to use the GetVISTA package as opposed to Ensembl website interface.

 ## -vis
 When the **-vis** flag is included in the command, a simple graphical representation of the specified sequence region is printed in the terminal:
 ```
 $ engene -s human -g gdf5 -sa 50000 -ea 20000 -vis

 ▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒

-▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒ human gdf5 ▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒
+▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒ human gdf5 ▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒

 ▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒

 Assembly name: GRCh38